32blogby Studio Mitsu

 Failure 4: Context collapse in long sessions

 When the context window overflowed, I asked Claude to "follow the rule we set earlier" — and it had already forgotten it.
 Neglect your session management and this will happen.
-(Context management strategy is covered in a separate article.)
+(See how to fix context window exceeded for the solution.)

 When Does Copilot Fall Short?